antimof/UxPlay/README.md

 Unfortunately, Fink's openssl package currently doesn't supply the static (libcrypto.a) form of the needed library libcrypto, and it does not supply a recent libplist.

-If you have have the standard GNU-Linux toolset (autoconf, automake, libtool, etc.) installed, you can also  download and compile the source code for these libraries from [https://www.openssl.org/source/](https://www.openssl.org/source/), [https://github.com/libimobiledevice/libplist](https://github.com/libimobiledevice/libplist).
+If you have have the standard GNU toolset (autoconf, automake, libtool, etc.) installed, you can also  download and compile the source code for these libraries from [https://www.openssl.org/source/](https://www.openssl.org/source/), [https://github.com/libimobiledevice/libplist](https://github.com/libimobiledevice/libplist).